aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

 And that's it!
 When we add a new joke, it will be added to the list optimistically.

-A proper example where a provider is being used with the useOptimistic hook across the component tree can be found [here](https://github.com/aurorascharff/next14-message-box/tree/optimistic-retry).
+A proper example where a provider is being used with the useOptimistic hook across the component tree can be found [here](https://github.com/aurorascharff/next15-remix-contacts-rebuild-v2/blob/main/app/contacts/%5BcontactId%5D/_components/Favorite.tsx) and [here](https://github.com/aurorascharff/next14-message-box/tree/optimistic-retry).

 ## Additional Notes